 All the breakfast essentials, in one golden cheesy bake!
-This Breakfast Casseroles tastes just like a country breakfast fry up – hence the name.
+This Breakfast Casserole tastes just like a country breakfast fry up – hence the name.
 Perfect for feeding a crowd AND it can be made ahead!

-Basically, this is my “make-ahead-feed-an-army” version of a country breakfast fry up that is one of my favourite things to order when I go out for brunch (especially if I had a few too many champers the night before).
+This is my “make-ahead-feed-an-army” version of a country breakfast fry up that is one of my favourite things to order when I go out for brunch (especially if I had a few too many champers the night before).
 A ginormous plate loaded with eggs, sausage, bacon, potatoes and toast on the side.

 Hold the greens thanks!